google/lmctfy/README.md

 Currently only provides robust CPU and memory isolation.
 In our roadmap we have support for the following:
 * *Disk IO Isolation:* The specification is mostly complete, we’re missing the controller and resource handler.
 * *Network Isolation:* The specification and cgroup implementation is up in the air.
-* *Support for Namespaces:* Bringing support for all namespaces and integrating them to the relevant resources.
 * *Support for Root File Systems:* Specifying and building root file systems.
 * *Disk Images:* Being able to import/export a container’s root file system image.
-* *Support for Pause/Resume:* Using the freezer hierarchy.
 * *Checkpoint Restore:* Being able to checkpoint and restore containers on different machines.

 ### CL2